NCAR/DART/guide/fortran-compiler.rst

 Since recompiling the code is a necessity to experiment with different models, there are no DART binaries to distribute.

-..
-  If you are unfamiliar
-  with Fortran and/or wonder why we would choose this language, see Why Fortran? for more information.
+If you are unfamiliar with Fortran and/or wonder why we would choose this language, see the :doc:`Why Fortran? <./dart-design-philosophy>` discussion for more information.